 Why travel with International Volunteer HQ?

-IVHQ is the world’s largest volunteer travel organizations with over 113,000 volunteer trips abroad in over 50 destinations.
+IVHQ is the world’s largest volunteer travel organisations with over 119,000 volunteer trips abroad in over 50 destinations.
 With the most affordable fees and top rated volunteer programs, IVHQ has you covered with the best volunteer opportunities in Latin America!
 There are plenty of project options to choose from and even more sights to see once you arrive.
-Whether you’re traveling solo, with a friend, family or as a group, IVHQ is the travel provider of choice for those looking to volunteer in Latin America.
+Whether you’re travelling solo, with a friend, family or as a group, IVHQ is the travel provider of choice for those looking to volunteer in Latin America.
 Keep reading to find out more…

 I have thoroughly enjoyed my time visiting our volunteer program in Costa Rica and trust you will do the same, if you have any questions at all please contact the team at IVHQ, we would love to help plan a volunteer program that suits you, or visit the Volunteer in Costa Rica page for more information.